RamsesMassalim/shool-app/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
+You can copy this project: $ git clone https://github.com/RamsesMassalim/shool-app

 ## Available Scripts